 This course is designed for those interested in pursuing a career in social work.
-This dynamic and contemporary BA (Hons) Social Work programme has been developed in response to the threshold standards required for social work by the Health and Care Professions Council (HCPC, 2012), the Quality Assurance Agency's (QAA) Benchmark statements for social work (2019), the Department of Health's requirements for social work training (2002) and The Professional Capabilities Framework for Social work (BASW 2016).
+This dynamic and contemporary BA (Hons) Social Work programme was developed in response to the threshold standards required for social work practice by the Health and Care Professions Council (HCPC, 2012) who were the professional regulator in 2015, the Quality Assurance Agency's (QAA) Benchmark statements for social work (2019), the Department of Health's requirements for social work training (2002) and The Professional Capabilities Framework for Social work (BASW 2016).
 In 2019, Social Work England became the professional statutory regulatory body for social work and social work education.
-This programme has transitional approval with Social Work England and complies with Social Work England's (2019) education and training standards.
+This programme has transitional approval with Social Work England and complies with Social Work England's (2021) education and training standards.